Holomorphic Factorization of Mappings into the Symplectic Group: Introduction

 It is well known that over any field, in particular over the field of complex numbers, a matrix in the Special Linear Group $\mathrm{SL}_n(\mathbb{C})$ is a product of elementary matrices.
 The proof is usually an application of a Gauss or a Gauss-Jordan process.
 The same question for $\mathrm{SL}_n(R)$ over a commutative ring $R$ is much more difficult and has been studied a lot.
 For the ring $R=\mathbb{C}[z]$ of polynomials in one variable, it is true since $R$ is an Euclidean ring.
 For $n=2$ and the ring $R=\mathbb{C}[z,w]$, Cohn \cite{Cohn:1966tz} found the following counterexample: the matrix

 does not decompose as a finite product of unipotent matrices.
-In the 1970s, Quillen \cite{Quillen:1976vz} and Suslin \cite{Suslin:1977us} independently gave a positive answer in the case $\mathrm{SL}_n(\mathbb{C}[z_1,...,z_m])$, for $n\geq 3$ and $m\geq 1$.
+However, it turns out that the solvability of the factorization problem with respect to a polynomial ring $\mathbb{C}[z_1,...,z_m]$ in several variables depends on the matrix size $n$.
+In fact, Suslin \cite{Suslin:1977us} gave a positive answer in the case $\mathrm{SL}_n(\mathbb{C}[z_1,...,z_m])$, for $n\geq 3$ and $m\geq 1$ in the 1970s.
 For the ring $R$ of complex-valued continuous functions on a normal topological space, Vaserstein \cite{Vaserstein:1988td} showed, that a matrix in $\mathrm{SL}_n(R)$ decomposes into a product of elementary matrices if and only it is null-homotopic.
 In Gromov's seminal paper on the Oka principle, the starting point of modern Oka theory, he asks this question for the ring of complex-valued holomorphic functions (he calls it the \textit{Vaserstein problem}, see \cite[p.
 886]{Gromov:1989aa}).
-Ivarsson and Kutzschebauch \cite{Ivarsson:2012aa} were able to give a positive answer to this problem in full generality.
+In 2012, Ivarsson and Kutzschebauch \cite{Ivarsson:2012aa} were able to give a positive answer to this problem in full generality.

 The same question for the symplectic group $\mathrm{Sp}_{2n}(R)$ hasn't been studied to the same degree.
 Again, there is a positive answer for the ring $\mathbb{C}[z]$, since this is an Euclidean ring.
 For $n\geq 2$, Kopeiko \cite{Kopeiko:1978ub} proved it for the polynomial ring $R=k[z_1,...,z_m]$; and Grunewald, Mennicke and Vaserstein \cite{Grunewald:1991ww} for the ring $R=\mathbb{Z}[z_1,...,z_m]$.
 In \cite{Bjorn-Ivarson:2020aa}, Ivarsson, Kutzschebauch and Løw prove it for every commutative ring $R$ with identity and bass stable rank $sr(R)=1$.
-Furthermore, they show that, for the ring $R=C(X)$ of complex-valued continuous functions on a normal topological space, a matrix in $\mathrm{Sp}_{2n}(C(X))$ can be decomposed into a product of elementary matrices if and only it is null-homotopic; we call this the \textit{Continuous Vaserstein problem for symplectic matrices}.
-The same authors \cite{Ivarson:2020aa} show a similar result in the case of $\mathrm{Sp}_4(\mathcal{O}(X))$, where $\mathcal{O}(X)$ denotes the ring of holomorphic functions on a reduced Stein space $X$.
-In this paper, we give a full solution for $\mathrm{Sp}_{2n}(\mathcal{O}(X))$ for $n\geq 1$, the \textit{Holomorphic Vaserstein problem for symplectic matrices}.
+Furthermore, they show that, for the ring $R=C(X)$ of complex-valued continuous functions on a normal topological space, a matrix in $\mathrm{Sp}_{2n}(C(X))$ can be decomposed into a product of elementary matrices if and only it is null-homotopic; they call it the \textit{Continuous Vaserstein problem for symplectic matrices}.
+The same authors \cite{Ivarson:2020aa} also tackle what they call the \textit{Holomorphic Vaserstein problem for symplectic matrices}, that is, they ask for a similar result in the case of $\mathrm{Sp}_{2n}(\mathcal{O}(X))$, where $\mathcal{O}(X)$ denotes the ring of holomorphic functions on a reduced Stein space $X$.
+In fact, they are able to give a positive answer for $\mathrm{Sp}_4(\mathcal{O}(X))$.
+However, their proof does only apply for $n=2$.